ItsRune/VibezAPI/docs/Features/Commands/Adding Commands.md

     local users = VibezAPI:_getPlayers(player, commandArguments)

-    -- Always check if the user exists before doing anything with it. if not users or not users[1] then return
+    -- Always check if the users table exists before doing anything with it. if not users or not users[1] then return
     end